 Another way to get a credit card with a $5,000 limit with bad credit is to become an authorized user.
 When you’re an authorized user on someone else’s credit card, you’ll share a credit line with them.
 You’ll also rebuild your credit if the primary cardholder pays the bills on time.

 If you go for a secured card, your credit limit is (almost always) equal to your deposit.
 So, depositing more money can give you a higher limit.
 However, the issuer will usually approve a personal maximum deposit for you.
-This may be below the card’s overall maximum, depending on your credit.
-But if you’re approved to deposit up to $5,000, and you have enough money to make such a deposit, there are several good card options.
+This may be below the card’s overall maximum, depending on your income and credit history.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.